TFH LEADERSHIP

 JASON COKER - PRESIDENT

 The Rev. Dr. K. Jason Coker is the national director of Together for Hope, the rural development coalition of the Cooperative Baptist Fellowship.
-He is also the Field Coordinator for the Cooperative Baptist Fellowship of Mississippi.
+Previously, he also served as the Field Coordinator for the Cooperative Baptist Fellowship of Mississippi.
 After nearly two decades of life and ministry in Connecticut, Coker returned to his home state of Mississippi to work for peace and justice in areas of persistent rural poverty.
 The lessons of human compassion and equality he learned as a minister guide his work in poverty relief.

 He is the author of James in Postcolonial Perspective: The Letter as Nativist Discourse (Fortress Press, 2015) and Faded Flowers: Preaching in the Aftermath of Suicide (Smyth & Helwys, 2020), which was just released in August!
 He also is the co-editor of Bible and Theory: Essays in Biblical Interpretation in Honor of Stephen D. Moore (Fortress Academic, 2020).
 He is currently working on The Corporation of God: A Biblical Critique of Global Capitalism (Cascade Press, 2021) that will be released early 2021.